rohnshrma/jeet-web-dev/css sessions/css_box_model_backgrounds.md

 ---

 ## Practice Tips
-- Use dev tools to toggle padding/border/margin and watch the box change.
+- Use browser dev tools to toggle padding/border/margin and watch the box change live.
-- Layer properties: color + image + gradients work together.
+- Combine properties: solid color + image + gradient can all stack together.
-- Try different sizes/positions to see how `cover`, `contain`, and `no-repeat` behave.
+- Play with different sizes/positions to see how `cover`, `contain`, `repeat`, and `no-repeat` react.